Ireland says Greek bailout can be implemented successfully

-DUBLIN Greece's latest bailout programme should prove sustainable, though much will hinge on how it is put into effect, Irish finance minister Michael Noonan said on Thursday.
+DUBLIN Greece's latest bailout program should prove sustainable, though much will hinge on how it is put into effect, Irish finance minister Michael Noonan said on Thursday.

 "I am confident the deal is sustainable in the manner in which it is designed, but it depends on implementation," Noonan told reporters.